LuisAlejandro/agoras/docs/discord.rst

 **Important**: Discord uses bot tokens for authentication.
 You must create a Discord application and bot, then invite it to your server with appropriate permissions before using these features.
 Share functionality is not supported by Agoras for Discord.

+For CI/CD environments, see :doc:`credentials/discord` for unattended execution setup.

 Actions
 ~~~~~~~